pedrofran12/hpim_dm/README.md

  - pip (to install all dependencies)
  - tcpdump

-HPIM-DM uses the Linux unicast routing table for RPF checks and also to detect loops (feasibility condition - through comparing the metric preference and metric of upstream neighbors with the router's own routing table).
+HPIM-DM uses the Linux unicast routing table for RPF checks and also to detect loops.
-For this reason the Linux routing table must be maintained consistently.
-However some routing packages like most recent versions of Quagga set the metric of routes with a dummy value causing HPIM-DM to false suspect a loop.
+For this reason the Linux routing table must have consistent information.
+However some routing packages like most recent versions of Quagga set the metric of routes with a dummy value causing HPIM-DM to false suspect a loop and to not create multicast trees as expected.

 # Installation